Organizing campaigns and ads in your account

 Seeing your account organization at a glance

-Once you've created your first campaign, you'll see an "All online campaigns" panel appear on the left side in the Campaigns tab of your AdWords account.
+Once you've created your first campaign, you'll see an "All campaigns" panel appear on the left side in the Campaigns tab of your AdWords account.
 From this panel, you can see at a glance how your campaigns are organized.
 Click on one of the campaigns and you'll see your ad groups as well.
 This folder structure also allows you to quickly move around your account.

 - Start organizing your campaigns and ad groups as you create them.
 Reorganizing your account after you've created several campaigns and ad groups wipes out all the valuable data you've accumulated, possibly affecting how your ads perform.